jomefavourite/Blog-posts/clf00a24q000108l2dsgzb5ss.md

 With all of this, I leave with this, if you're migrating from CRA to Vite, and you're using MUI in your codebase, just know you're in for soup 🤣.

-If you found this article helpful in a way, do like, share and follow me for more articles.
+If you found this article helpful in a way, do like, sh, are, and follow me for more articles.
 Also, if you have a simpler approach or solution to solve the issues I mentioned in the article, please drop them in the comment, I'll love to see them.

 I'll make sure to keep this article updated if I encounter more errors or bugs due to the migration.